kolide/kit/README.md

 ## Style Guide

 You will also be able to find Kolide's Go style guide at [styleguide.md](./styleguide.md).
 We write a lot of Go at Kolide and we like talking about how we can all write better, more consistent Go.
-In our style guide, we've amalgamted the results of numerous internal discussions and agreed upon best appraches.
+In our style guide, we've amalgamated the results of numerous internal discussions and agreed upon best approaches.

 ## Git and Dependency Workflow